Trace your ancestry and build a family tree by researching extensive birth records, census data, obituaries and more with Findmypast.

-Browse complete issues, cover to cover.
+Browse complete issues, cover to cover, from 1934 to 2005.
 Search by more than 20 article types, keyword, date ranges, specific dates, author, and more.
 View news articles, photos, advertisements, classified ads, obituaries, cartoons, and more for added context.
 Print and download articles and images in PDF format.

 From the special collections of the Frances Howard Goldwyn Hollywood Regional Branch Library, this collection spans from the earliest years of the motion picture industry to the World War II era.
 Part of the Library's "Visual Collections", these selected posters have been digitized and may be viewed online.

 Selected travel posters of exotic destinations are from the collection housed in the International Languages Department and Rare Books at Central Library.
 The artwork finely demonstrates the sensibilities of 1920s and 1930s Art Deco and early Futurism.
 Part of the Library's "Visual Collections", the posters have been digitzed and can be viewed online.